 "We have a fantastic neurosurgery and pediatric program with all the infrastructure in place to treat the most complex brain tumors and disorders in children," said Saadi Ghatan, MD, Director of the Pediatric Neurosurgery Program, who has more than 20 years of experience in pediatric neurosurgery.

 Mount Sinai's Pediatric Neurosurgery Program is a premier destination for managing and treating a variety of pediatric disorders, malformations, and brain tumors.
+Listed among the country’s top children’s hospitals for Pediatric Neurology and Neurosurgery in U.S. News & World Report’s 2023-2024 “Best Children’s Hospitals” rankings, we offer access to top neurosurgeons as well as support services such as speech and physical therapy, child life specialists, social workers, and a dedicated pediatric intensive care unit.
 We offer access to top neurosurgeons as well as support services such as speech and physical therapy, child life specialists, social workers, and a dedicated pediatric intensive care unit.

 What We Treat